5 Reasons to Challenge Financial Aid Offers

 - Schools make mistakes.
 Call them and back it up with a letter if you believe they made an error in your award amount.

 - Schools compete with each other for top students.
-Call the financial aid office to ask whether there happens to be any other scholarships or endowment money available.
+Call the financial aid office to ask whether any other scholarships or endowment money are available.

 It’s not always a slam dunk when you appeal a financial aid offer, however, there are circumstances that can make an appeal possible.